arangodb/arangodb/3rdParty/mruby/README.md

 ## Mailing list

-To subscribe to the mruby mailing list....[T.B.D.]
+To subscribe the mruby mailing list....[T.B.D.]

 ## How to compile and install